 Land-use.
 The San Luis Obispo County Agricultural Commissioner's Office (ACO) annually compiles an estimate of irrigated acres in the County.
-A view displaying the irrigated agricultural lands within NCMA for 2016 is shown in Figure 23.
-The 2016 survey indicates a total of 1,454 acres of irrigated agriculture in the NCMA consisting predominantly of rotational crops.
-Table 9 lists the crop types and acreages found in the NCMA that were used in the IDC.
+A view displaying the irrigated agricultural lands within NCMA for 2017 is shown in Figure 23.
+The 2017 survey indicates a total of 1,447 acres of irrigated agriculture in the NCMA consisting predominantly of

-1In any given year, Pismo Beach's total SWP deliveries cannot exceed 1,240 AF.
-In years when the Table A SWP allocation, plus drought buffer, plus carryover exceed 1,240 AF (such as occurred in 2016), the total available SWP supply is capped at 1,240 AF.
+1In any given year, Pismo Beach's total SWP deliveries cannot exceed 1,240 AF and OCSD's deliveries cannot exceed 750 AF.
+In years when the Table A SWP allocation, plus drought buffer, plus carryover exceed 1,240 AF for Pismo Beach and 750 AF for OCSD, the total available SWP supply is capped at 1,240 AF or 750 AF for Pismo Beach and OCSD, respectively.
+AF = acre-feet, CSD = Community Services District, SWP = State Water Project